weishiuchang/writeups/onprem-istio/README.md

 Wonderful!
 We have a TLS Ingress replacement of our Traefik Controller!
 It's now cemented in our minds that VirtualService == Ingress.

+So what have I learned?
+Gateways control ports and TLS access into the Kubernetes cluster.
+VirtualServices?
+They replace the old Ingress resource by associating backend Services with N-number of Gateways while opening up the ability to add in DestinationRules later on for blue-greens/canary/rollout strategies.

 # Sidecars

 Now here's something interesting.
 We don't have [sidecars](https://istio.io/docs/reference/config/networking/sidecar/) in our helloworld pods.